arpa2/mkroot/doc/cmake-functions.md

 )
 ```

 This defines fixup scripts that are run to tweak the target file system as desired.
+The scripts *do not run chrooted* but merely with the root file system of the component as their working directory, so *all file references must be relative* to that.
 Some tweaks may become a standard facility, but mostly the script names are expected to reference a shell executable with an added `.sh` extension in the component's source directory.